top of page

 Here are some strategies to combat the mental health impact of ADHD:

-3. Find Your Support System: People with ADHD may require specialized support.
-For instance, some find traditional talk therapy like CBT challenging to engage with.
-Trust your gut instinct about whether a particular approach works for you.
-ADHD-informed therapy, coaching, or medication can be incredibly validating and helpful.
+3. Find Your Support System: ADHD-informed therapy, coaching, or medication can be incredibly validating and helpful.

-4. Building Your Community: ADHD can feel isolating, but you're not alone.
-Connecting with others who share similar experiences can be incredibly empowering.
-Group coaching or support groups can foster these connections.
+4. Building Your Community: Connecting with others who share similar experiences can be incredibly empowering.

-If you're struggling with mental health challenges right now, remember you're not alone, and things can improve.
-There's nothing to "fix" because you're not broken.
+If you're struggling right now, remember you're not alone and things can improve.
+There's nothing to fix because you're not broken.
 You deserve happiness, exactly as you are.

 Comments